Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 perform additional steps (like login, confirmation etc...) before being able to call your last request.

 In our tutorial, we're simply interested to verify the success or failure of our integration tests.
-So, from now, we'll remove the standard output (if a test is broken, we'll still have the error output).
+So, first, we'll remove the standard output (if a test is broken, we'll still have the error output).

 {:start="3"}
 3. Run `basic.hurl` while redirecting the standard ouput to `/dev/null`: